'Travelling Cat' Chronicles Friendship, Loss And Life On The Road

 None of them — Kosuke, Yoshimine, Sugi and Chikako — are a good fit to take care of Nana, for a variety of reasons, all of which Nana contributes to, not wanting to be left behind.
 He's a proud cat, but he's loyal and loving.
 On a ferry trip, when he's forced to stay in an animals-only room, Nana is shamed by the other animals, accused of being pampered because of how often Satoru visits him, asking if he's lonely.
 Until, that is, a chinchilla cat tells them all to shut up: "Don't you understand?
 It's his master who's the lonely one?"

 Indeed, Satoru is the lonely one, but with Nana by his side, it appears he can muster up the energy for one last tour of Japan, one last meeting with beloved friends.
 At each turn, in each history of friendship revealed to us readers, it's clear that Satoru has always been a cheerful person, despite his hardships.
 He's been loving and attentive and has always tried to do his best for those around him.
 He is a study in kindness, a true cat fanatic — as Nana correctly identifies him — and his story winds to an end in a beautiful, loving, heartbreaking way.
 I found myself sobbing through the last 40 pages or so, unable, unwilling, to let this joyful little book go.
-I doubt many readers — as cynical and hardened as they may — will get through it dry-eyed themselves.
+I doubt many readers — as cynical and hardened as they may be — will get through it dry-eyed themselves.
 And you know what?
 Sometimes a good happy-sad cry is just what the doctor ordered.

 Ilana Masad is an Israeli-American fiction writer, book critic, essayist, and editor for hire.